data-engineer-sk/AWS-ETL-Project/README.md

 The project provides service to our client who run his café business in various branches in UK.
 However, the café has seen unprecedented growth and has expanded to hundreds of outlets across the country.
 Due to the demand the company is receiving, they need to figure out how they can best target new and returning customers, and also understand which products are selling well.
 They are experiencing issues with collating and analysing the data they are producing at each branch, as their technical setup is limited.
 I am now to be requested to step in and provide consultation on what they need to do in order to grow their technical offerings, so that they can continue to accelerate their growth.

 ## PROBLEMS
 The company currently has no way of identifying trends, meaning they are potentially losing out on major revenue streams.
 They are in desperate need of help putting together a platform that will allow them to easily understand all of the data they are producing.
-Due to the highly professional work you completed for them in the past, they are keen to work alongside you in creating a solution to solve the problem they're facing.
+Due to the highly professional work you completed for them in the past, they are keen to work alongside your project in creating a solution to solve the problem their problems.

 ## REQUIREMENT
 Every day, each branch has to prepare a CSV file containing data about every transaction they made for that day is generated.
 At 8pm, the data is uploaded to a piece of software installed in the back office computers.
 Daily, weekly or monthly reports for sales figures and other related business metrics are created.

-## SKILLS REQUIRED
+## SKILLS AND TECHNOLOGIES REQUIRED
-You will need to apply a range of software and data engineering skills in order to successfully build the project.
-You will be trained up on cutting edge technology, which you can then use to apply to the project.
-Here are some examples:
+In this project, the following data engineering techs will be applied in order to successfully build the pipeline.
+Namely:
+• Python
-• ETL
+• ETL Techniques
 • DataWarehousing
-• DataAnalytics/Visualisations/BusinessIntelligence • Monitoring
+• DataAnalytics/Visualisations/BusinessIntelligence
-• DevelopmentOperations(DevOps)

-## TECHNOLOGIES
-You will be using a wide range of technologies to support the development of your ETL application.
-Some of them you will be familiar with, others will require you to research how best to use them.
-• Pythonfordevelopingyourapplication
-• GitHubforsourcecontrol
-• Trelloforprojectmanagement
+• Development Operations(DevOps tech such as unix scripting to prepare the cloudformation)
-• AWS Services such as S3, Lambda, Redshift, Quicksight and Cloudwatch
+• AWS Services such as S3, EC2, Lambda, Redshift, and Cloudwatch
-• Grafanaforapplicationmonitoring

-### SETUP
-command to set up environment and install requirements:

-`pip install -r requirements.txt`

-command to start the docker containers:

-`docker-compose up -d`

-command to invoke the tests (Linux/Mac):

-`python3 -m pytest test/`

-command to invoke the tests (Windows):

-`python -m pytest test/`

-### SPRINT ONE - ETL with Database
+• Grafana for application monitoring
+• GitHub for source control

 #### 1. Extracting Data from CSV
 Our client has given us an example CSV file for the type of data we will be dealing with.
 As part of the Point of conception stage we have used this file to create our Extract stage of the pipeline.
 Python pandas library was used to extract data from csv in dataframe format.